okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-profile-enrollment-policies/main/index.md

 **What you need**

 * [Okta Developer Edition organization](https://developer.okta.com/signup)
 * Group created in your org.
-See [Add group](/docs/reference/api/groups/#add-group) using the API or
+See [Add group](/docs/reference/api/groups/#add-group) using the API or [Admin Console](https://help.okta.com/okta_help.htm?type=oie&id=ext-usgp-about-groups).
-* An application that you want to assign to an enrollment policy
+* An app that you want to assign to an enrollment policy

 ---